Infections are in the news.

 along with trace elements like iron, copper, zinc, magnesium, and selenium also are

-important contributors to a robust immune system that can adapt to various threats.
+important contributors to a strong immune system that can adapt to various threats.
 Deficiencies of many of these nutrients

 is worldwide, leaving many not capable of resisting infections.
 Authors wrote specifically